nikitahl/svg-2-code/README.md

 # svg-2-code
-Online tool to convert SVG to code and vice verca
+Online tool to convert SVG image to code and vice verca